Kentucky Water Quality at a Glance

 Is Kentucky’s tap water safe to drink?

-The Kentucky Energy and Environment Cabinet requires comprehensive testing across all 400+ public water systems.
+Kentucky leads nationally in drinking water compliance with 435 public water systems serving 95% of residents.
 Fewer than 10% of systems have PFAS levels above new EPA maximum limits requiring treatment by 2029.
-Water utilities are evaluating advanced treatment technologies and the state has received over $22 million in federal funding specifically to address PFAS contamination.
-Residents should review their utility’s annual water quality report and stay informed about local conditions.
+Specific areas of concern include South Shore (highest PFAS levels statewide), Lewisport (PFOS 3x above proposed standards), and Lexington (chromium-6 at 76 ppt, 4x above safe levels).
+Water utilities are implementing advanced treatment technologies and the state has received over $22 million in federal funding specifically to address these challenges.

 What are PFAS chemicals and why are they a concern in Kentucky?